-We might further question Cohen's claim that particular value, and hence the nominal conservative disposition, attaches only to existing things of positive basic value.
-Does the conservative disposition have nothing to say about existing things that are regarded as valueless or of negative basic value?
-In respect of things of negative basic value, there seem to be three significant possibilities: the conservative could attach negative particular value to such things, she could attach positive particular value to such things, she could attach positive particular value to such things.
+We might further question Cohen's claim that PV, and hence the nominal conservative disposition, attaches only to existing things of positive BV.
+Does the conservative disposition have nothing to say about existing things that are regarded as valueless or of negative BV?
+In respect of things of negative BV, there seem to be three significant possibilities: the conservative could attach negative PV to such things, she could attach positive PV to such things, or she could view them entirely in terms of BV with PV effectively set at zero.

-The option of attaching negative particular value to things of negative basic value seems symmetric with cases in the positive domain in that particular value is seen to amplify the underlying basic value.
+The option of attaching negative PV to things of negative BV seems symmetric with cases in the positive domain in that PV is seen to amplify or expand the underlying BV.
 As Cohen writes, "wanting to conserve what has value is consistent with wanting to destroy disvalue" (Cohen, 2011, p.224).
-Of course, the attribution of negative particular value to things of negative basic value implies a radical, rather than a conservative, disposition in the negative domain.
-An individual who attributes negative particular values in this way will have even stronger reason to destroy or reform things of negative value than those who recognize only basic value.
+Of course, the attribution of negative PV to things of negative BV implies a radical, rather than a conservative, disposition in the negative domain.
+An individual who attributes negative PV in this way will have even stronger reason to destroy or reform things of negative value than those who recognize only BV.
 But note an oddity here.
-Such an individual would be willing to exchange the thing of negative value for an item that is actually a little worse in terms of basic value.
-Of course, such a person would prefer to exchange the existing thing for something of positive basic value (or less negative basic value) but faced with the straight choice between the existing bad thing and a slightly worse alternative (in terms of negative value), this person would choose the worse alternative.
+Such an individual would be willing to exchange the thing of negative value for an item that is actually a little worse in terms of BV.
+Of course, such a person would prefer to exchange the existing thing for something of positive BV(or less negative BV) but faced with the straight choice between the existing bad thing and a slightly worse alternative (in terms of BV), this person would choose the worse alternative.
 This threatens the possibility of a downward spiral, which seems a long way from the core idea of conservatism.
+Partly for this reason, we do not attribute this view of attaching negative PV to things of negative BV to Cohen, and neither do we endorse it ourselves.